 Prefer to keep your feet on the ground?
-Why not bound through the wintery countryside in a super jeep as an expert guide takes you to one of Iceland’s most beautiful regions, Landmannalaugar.
-Located in the remote Highlands, this region boasts many natural hot springs so don't forget your swimsuit!
+Why not bound through the wintery countryside in a super jeep as an expert guide takes you to one of Iceland's most beautiful regions, Landmannalaugar.
+Located in the remote Highlands, this region boasts many natural hot springs, so don't forget your swimsuit!

 Whatever you get up to, be sure to visit the warm and welcoming bars and cafés that contribute to the spirit of downtown Reykjavík.

-You could opt to go snorkelling in some of the most transparent water in the world at the Silfra fissure.
+You could opt to go snorkeling in some of the most transparent water in the world at the Silfra fissure.
 As the tectonic plates pull apart, fresh spring water rushes into the divide, giving way to one of the best dive sites in the world with unparalleled visibility.

-Alternatively, for a more adrenaline packed experience, you could choose to go rushing over Langjökull glacier, the second largest glacier in the country, on the back of a snowmobile.
+Alternatively, for a more adrenaline-packed experience, you could choose to go rushing over Langjökull glacier, the second largest glacier in the country, on the back of a snowmobile.

 Another excellent option for today is to visit a series of human-made ice tunnels carved into Langjökull glacier.
 There you can admire the magnificent masonry and ambition behind the tunnels as your guide ushers you through this intricate system of ice.